Sterling off highs vs dlr as market awaits EU summit

 By Jessica Mortimer

-LONDON, Oct 26 Sterling pulled away from a seven-week high against the dollar on Tuesday as it tracked movements in the euro in a market nervous ahead of a Brussels summit flagged as key to resolving the euro zone's debt crisis.
+LONDON, Oct 26 Sterling edged away from a seven-week high against the dollar on Tuesday, with traders citing selling by a clearer and nervousness hours ahead of a Brussels summit flagged as key to resolving the euro zone's debt crisis.

-Traders also cited talk of options expiries at $1.60 in sterling/dollar and 87.00 pence in euro/sterling, which influenced price action and kept the pound close to those levels.
+The market was fully focused on the summit, with analysts and traders saying sterling was being driven largely by sentiment towards the euro.
+Market players were hopeful of a positive outcome but wary of the potential for disappointment.

 "Sterling's fortunes are tied up with the euro at the moment, and no one is willing to stick their neck out until they have an idea of what the conclusions will be from the summit," said Alex Lawson, senior dealer at Moneycorp.